NobleBa/IA-Phishing-Detection/README.md

 # IA-Phishing-Detection

-A piece of what i had to do as an end of study project
+This code was part of a bigger project in order to create an AI-Powered EDR (XDR) from almost scratch.